nylander/Align-and-trees-parallel-workflow/README.md

 ### Important caveats

-* The path to some helper software **need to be hard coded (full path) in the script**.
+* The default path to some helper software are **hard coded (full path) in the script**.
+These could be overridden at execution by using, for example, `BMGEJAR=/path/to/BMGE-1.12/BMGE.jar align-and-trees-parallel-workflow.sh`.
+  More convenient, however, is to edit the script `align-and-trees-parallel-workflow.sh` directly.
 * The optimal total number of cores in combination with the number of parallel processes for GNU parallel, and in combination with number of cores used for child processes are not yet optimized, nor checked for inconsistencies.